kchoum/SkillTree-CPSC-254/README.md

 A dynamic computer science course generator powered by OpenAI GPT-4o-mini.

-# Running in Visual Studio Code recommended
+# Running in Visual Studio Code recommended.
+Run all setup commands in Terminal.

 ## Setup